Communication channel

 A communication channel refers either to a physical transmission medium such as a wire, or to a logical connection over a multiplexed medium such as a radio channel in telecommunications and computer networking.
 A channel is used for information transfer of, for example, a digital bit stream, from one or several senders to one or several receivers.
 A channel has a certain capacity for transmitting information, often measured by its bandwidth in Hz or its data rate in bits per second.

 Communicating an information signal across distance requires some form of pathway or medium.
-These pathways, called communication channels, use two types of media: Transmission line (e.g. twisted-pair, coaxial, and fiber-optic cable) and broadcast (e.g. microwave, satellite, radio, and infrared).
+These pathways, called communication channels, use two types of media: Transmission line-based telecommunications cable (e.g. twisted-pair, coaxial, and fiber-optic cable) and broadcast (e.g. microwave, satellite, radio, and infrared).

 In information theory, a channel refers to a theoretical channel model with certain error characteristics.
 In this more general view, a storage device is also a communication channel, which can be sent to (written) and received from (reading) and allows communication of an information signal across time.